Chris Watson: Defeat and final years as leader

 Although Watson sought a dissolution of parliament so that an election could be held, the Governor-General Lord Northcote refused.
 Unable to command a majority in the House of Representatives, Watson resigned the premiership less than four months after taking office, his term ending on 18 August 1904 (Deakin was later defeated on a similar bill).
 Reid became prime minister and four months later his government managed to pass the Conciliation and Arbitration Bill after compromising to extend the scope to state public servants as Watson had proposed.

 Deakin again became prime minister after Reid lost confidence of the parliament in July 1905.
 Watson led Labour to the 1906 federal election and improved their position again.
 At this election the seat of Bland was abolished, so he shifted to the seat of South Sydney.
-But in October 1907, recognising his work for the foundation of the parliamentary party was complete and also due to fatigue and concern over the health of his wife Ada, he resigned the Labour leadership in favour of Andrew Fisher.

 From August 1906, Watson was an early influential supporter of Canberra, as the site of the national capital.

+Watson resigned as ALP leader on 23 October 1907, aged 40, with caucus minutes attributing the decision to "the severe strain upon his health".
+He was succeeded as leader by Andrew Fisher following a leadership election.

 Watson retired from politics, aged only 42, prior to the 1910 federal election, at which Labour won with 50 percent of the primary vote.
 It was the first time a party had been elected to majority government in the House of Representatives, it was also the first time a party won a Senate majority, and it was the world's first Labour Party majority government at a national level.
 The ALP vote had risen rapidly, going from 15 percent against two larger and more established parties in 1901, to 50 percent in 1910, after a majority of the Protectionist Party merged with the Anti-Socialist Party, creating the Commonwealth Liberal Party which received 45 percent.

 Later life

 Political activities

 In the Australian Labor Party split of 1916, numerous Labor MPs were expelled from the party for supporting World War I conscription in Australia.
-Watson sided with ex-Labor Prime Minister Billy Hughes and the conscriptionists and had his party membership terminated as a result.
+Watson sided with ex-Labor prime minister Billy Hughes and the conscriptionists and had his party membership terminated as a result.
 Watson remained active in the affairs of Hughes' Nationalist Party until 1922, but after that he drifted out of politics altogether.

 In 1931 he was state president of the Australian Industries Protection League and supported the Scullin government's high-tariff policies.